Saturday, August 26, 2023

 "It will change how you do everything" he said.

-The idea of the ES modules is simple: they produce whatever audio or CV you send over ADAT light pipe, giving me many more channels of DC coupled I/O to and from my computer.
-They have excellent fidelity, low DC offset, and low noise, reasonably affordable, and have small footprints.
+The idea of the ES modules is pretty simple: they produce whatever audio or CV you send over ADAT light pipe, giving me many more channels of DC coupled I/O to and from my computer.
+They have excellent fidelity, low DC offset, and low noise, are reasonably affordable, and have small Eurorack footprints.

 Bought them....